Access your health records

 Why we collect information about you

-Your doctor and other health professionals caring for you keep records about your health and any treatment and care you receive from the National Health Service.
+The NHS keeps records about your health and any treatment and care you receive.
 These help ensure that you receive the best possible care from us.
 They may be written down (manual records), or held on computer.

 The records may include: